mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 MariaDB> START SLAVE;
 ```

-Additionally, if *mariadb10_slave_gtid=On*, it's also possible to retrieve the list of binlog files downloaded from the master with the new admin command _SHOW BINARY LOGS_:
+Additionally it's also possible to retrieve the list of binlog files downloaded from the master with the new admin command _SHOW BINARY LOGS_:

 ```
 MariaDB> SHOW BINARY LOGS;